anishsghiya/Face_Verification/README.md

 # Face_Verification

-Using HaarCascade frontalface xml file from the OpenCV.
-OpenCV already contains many pre-trained classifiers for face, eyes, smile etc.
+Using Haar Cascade frontalface xml file from the OpenCV.

 Now using this detector we detect the faces in the picture.